taxonomicallyinformedannotation/tima/README.md

 <!-- badges: end -->

 The initial work is available at https://doi.org/10.3389/fpls.2019.01329, and many improvements have been made since then.
-The worklow is illustrated in Figure 1.
+The workflow is illustrated in Figure 1.

 ![Figure 1](man/figures/tima.svg)